Bankruptcy Do’s And Don’ts

-- Make sure that your list of debts is complete and accurate, you can’t discharge a debt that isn’t listed on your bankruptcy schedules.
+- Make sure that your list of debts is complete and accurate.
+You can’t discharge a debt that isn’t listed on your bankruptcy schedule.

 Also, DO find out the fair market value of home and vehicle: If you own a home or car, it is good to know how much these assets are worth.
 If you have more than one mortgage or lien on your home, we may be able to assist you in removing the second or subsequent mortgage through bankruptcy.

 DO an inventory of what you own: In Chapter 7 bankruptcy, your nonexempt assets can be sold, or liquidated, to pay your creditors.
 Therefore, before you file bankruptcy, it is a good idea to understand the nature of your assets in order to determine whether or not these assets will be subject to liquidation in Chapter 7.

 What Not to Do When Filing for Bankruptcy

 You’ll want to avoid the following bankruptcy mistakes if you’re considering filing for bankruptcy: